Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

 -- Example SQL query for a lastSurname.
 Join includes partition elimination on Documents table SELECT d.edfi_doc
-FROM Documents d INNER JOIN QuerySchool q
+FROM Documents d INNER JOIN QueryStudent q
   ON (d.partition_key = q.document_partition_key AND d.id = q.document_id)
 WHERE q.lastSurname = 'Williams';

 -- Example SQL query for a "GET ALL".
-Acts as a cross-partition index for all School documents SELECT d.edfi_doc
+Acts as a cross-partition index for all Student documents SELECT d.edfi_doc
-FROM Documents d INNER JOIN QuerySchool q
+FROM Documents d INNER JOIN QueryStudent q
   ON (d.partition_key = q.document_partition_key AND d.id = q.document_id);
 ```